ethyca/fides/docs/fides/docs/dsr_quickstart/basic_setup.md

 # Get Started with DSR Automation

 This guide is designed to walk you through configuring Fides and automating your first Data Subject Request.

 To quickly run Fides against real databases for experimentation, see the provided [sample project](../getting-started/sample_project.md).

 ## Set up a compute instance
-The instance you use for running Fides should simulate a "typical" developer machine (e.g., a modern laptop with 8GB RAM, an m6g.large on AWS EC2, etc). xw
+The instance you use for running Fides should simulate a "typical" developer machine (e.g., a modern laptop with 8GB RAM, an m6g.large on AWS EC2, etc).

 ### Instance requirements
 Your instance must: